 Mariners vs. Rays Highlights

-Luis Castillo tossed six scoreless innings and Mike Ford drove in the only run of the game to lead the Mariners to a 1-0 win over the Rays
+René Pinto and Harold Ramírez each hit a two-run home run in the 7th inning to lead the Rays to a 7-4 win over the Mariners

-Luis Castillo tossed six scoreless innings and Mike Ford drove in the only run of the game to lead the Mariners to a 1-0 win over the Rays
+René Pinto and Harold Ramírez each hit a two-run home run in the 7th inning to lead the Rays to a 7-4 win over the Mariners

-China's Huawei Technologies on Friday started presales for its Mate 60 Pro+ smartphone, adding a new version to a series that has captured global attention for revealing the Chinese tech firm's success in beating back against U.S. sanctions.

 How good Ernie Clement can be at the MLB level is up for debate, but it's clear he has an unusual skill set.